 It is bullying carried out using Internet, mobile phone.

-The difference with cyber bullying is that the contact is 24/7, traditional bullying meant that home was a safe haven, now there is no safe haven as bullying comes into the phone, I touch or I pad at night and into your bedroom, and parents may be unaware that this is happening.
+The difference with cyber bullying is that the contact is 24/7, traditional bullying meant that home was a safe haven, now there is no safe haven as bullying comes into the phone or tablet at night and into the bedroom, and parents may be unaware that this is happening.
 When a comment is put up on Facebook, the speed of contact and the audience is huge.

 Talk with your child/teen about the power and the responsibility of the bystander.
 Failure to speak up otherwise results in unintentional complicity.
 Teenagers questioned say they don’t speak up as they are afraid that they may be the bully’s next target, so remind them they can always ‘report and incident’ to a parent or teacher.